Updated: December 9, 2025

 - The best way to travel in Portugal is to be prepared.
 Arrive early to make sure that you have time to buy a ticket and find the right platform.
 To save money, you can also easily buy a ticket online.

 When it comes to local buses, they tend to be older, and each region of the country will have its very own bus network.
 While some have websites, others don’t, and you probably will only be able to buy your ticket in person from the driver.
+If you live in remote areas, or on the Silver Coast, while they are serviced by buses, it could be a better idea to have a car, allowing you to get around easily.

 Lisbon and Porto have excellent metro systems in place and are the quickest way to get around Portugal’s two largest cities.
-Almost all of the key neighborhoods have good connections to metro stations, and if not, there is usually a tram that will make up the rest of the journey.
+Almost all of the key neighborhoods have good connections to metro stations, and if not, there is usually a tram or bus that will make up the rest of the journey.

 Driving in Portugal is largely pretty straightforward, and should you choose to rent a car, you’ll find it to be pretty affordable, particularly if you rent one outside the peak Portugal tourism season.
 A major EU-funded construction program improved roads across Portugal, particularly in previously remote areas such as Central Portugal.
 As such, looking at a map, a minor route can turn out to be an easy-to-drive highway.